JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

 Learn more about the structure of a KMP project and writing shared code:
 * A series of tutorials about working with the shared UI code: [](compose-multiplatform-create-first-app.md)
 * A series of tutorials about working with shared code along with native UI: [](multiplatform-create-first-app.md)
-* Take a deep dive into the Kotlin Multiplatform documentation TODO links:
+* Take a deep dive into the Kotlin Multiplatform documentation:
   * [Project configuration](multiplatform-project-configuration.md)
   * [Working with multiplatform dependencies](https://kotlinlang.org/docs/multiplatform-add-dependencies.html)
   * Publishing artifacts: [apps](multiplatform-publish-apps.md) or [libraries] (TODO link to libraries tutorial)